Palisades

 Palisades intended to shut down in the

 Spring of 2018 because it would be too costly to keep open and do all the repairs needed.
 When they went to the MPSC to get the approval to raise the rates on their customers to cover the cost of the decommissioning, they were told that they have been collecting money from ratepayers for years and should use that money.
-So instead of doing that, Entergy said they will keep it open until 2020 to keep collecting money on it.
+So instead of doing that, Entergy said they would keep it open until 2020 to keep collecting money on it.
 However, Entergy did not mention doing repairs.

 2022: HOLTEC now wants millions of taxdollars to reopen instead of decommissioning Palisades and cleaning up the mess.

-2023: HOLTEC received millions then said it couldn't reopen Palisades because the repairs were too expensive.....
+2023: HOLTEC received millions then said it couldn't reopen Palisades because the repairs were too expensive.....Yet.....

 GET INVOLVED!
 YOU CAN HELP!!